 Do I Have a Broken Spring?

-If your opener hums but the door won’t lift—or you notice a visible gap in a torsion spring—stop operating the door and call us.
-Springs are under extreme tension and should only be serviced by trained technicians using the right tools and safety procedures.
+If the opener hums but the door will not lift, or you notice a visible gap in a torsion spring, stop operating the door and call for service.
+Springs are under extreme tension and should only be handled with the right tools and training.

 Our Safe Replacement Process